mwu752/Zonal-Stats-Merge-Toolbox/README.md

 | `Folders Containing TIFF Rasters` | Folder(s) | One or more folders with `.tif` raster files to process. |
 | `Output Folder (CSV and Shapefile)` | Folder | Destination where the merged shapefile and CSV table will be saved. |

+⚠️Note: If your input raster is in the RasterDataset format, please use the Batch Convert RasterDataset to TIFF tool to convert it to .tif files before proceeding.
 ---

 ## What It Does